 Thursley Common is part of the Thursley National Nature Reserve, managed by Natural England, and is a designated Site of Specific Scientific Interest.
 This is in recognition of the site’s remarkable wildlife and its diversity of habitats.
 The open water habitats, including the acidic bog pools, ditches and ponds support diverse communities of freshwater invertebrates, including dragonflies.
 It really is a fantastic site!

-Take a walk along the Common’s boardwalk on a summer’s day and, if you’re lucky, you’ll see a wide variety of species at different stages of their life cycle: emerging, breeding and egg laying.
-There is always lots to see throughout the season.
+Take a walk along the Common’s boardwalk on a summer’s day and, if you’re lucky, you’ll see a wide variety of species at different stages of their life cycle: emerging, breeding and egg-laying.
+There is always plenty to see throughout the season.

 We officially launched this site as a Dragonfly Hotspot on 22nd August 2019, with special guests from Natural England: Lord Blencathra (Deputy Chair) and David Askew (Director Evidence) both gave speeches about the site.
 Our own long standing Records Officer, David Hepper, also gave a speech about why he put Thursley forward for this designation too.
 We were joined by many local partner organisations and the amazing team of Thursley volunteers to celebrate the Hotspot launch.
 The information board that was unveiled on the day has now been installed on Pine Island, by the Thursley volunteer team, to help visitors get to know the dragonflies that call this magical site home.
 You can watch a video of the event here, thanks to volunteer Dave Myers for putting it together!

 The Thursley volunteer group meets every week on Thursday and once a month on Sunday.
 Over the winter work is focused on habitat management, while over the summer it’s all about site maintenance and wildlife surveys.
 Everyone is welcome to join and no previous experience is needed; volunteering is a great way to find out more about the wildlife on site, develop new skills and make new friends!